nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 452
 00:25:53,695 --> 00:25:58,558
-[SPEAKER_00]: or overestimated, I mean like we have extra time and we can work on some of that
+[SPEAKER_00]: or overestimated, I mean like we have extra time and we can work on some of that tech I guess.

 453
 00:25:58,538 --> 00:26:03,672